swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 ❯ swift package generate-documentation
 ```

-Since no `--target` options are provided, SwiftPM passes all the package’s regular targets to the plugin (in this simple example, just the `MyLibrary` target).

 The plugin would usually print the path at which it generated the documentation.

 ## Example 2: Formatting Source Code